rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 [^2]: Here are [some](https://dl.acm.org/doi/pdf/10.1145/47907.47909) [papers](https://3e8.org/pub/scheme/doc/CPS%20Recursive%20Ascent%20Parsing.pdf) [about recursive ascent parsers](https://ceur-ws.org/Vol-2951/paper2.pdf) that you could read if you're interested in the theory.

-[^3]: [Crafting Interpreters](https://craftinginterpreters.com/) is a really good introductory book on writing compilers, and their section on parsing is all about implementing a recursive descent parser.
+[^3]: [Crafting Interpreters](https://craftinginterpreters.com/) is a really good introductory book on writing compilers, and its section on parsing is all about implementing a recursive descent parser.
 It's also probably the most influential book in my programming journey.
 I learned a lot from it, which I applied in areas other than in writing compilers.
 Highly recommend reading it if you're in software engineering.

 [^4]: I found this analogy from [this blog post](https://blog.reverberate.org/2013/07/ll-and-lr-parsing-demystified.html) by Josh Haberman.
 He went deep into the details of both LL and LR algorithms in his blog post while keeping it easy to read.